Brazilian cruiser Bahia: Loss

 Allied warships were assigned to patrol in the Atlantic as rescue ships at the end of hostilities in the European theater, stationed near routes frequented by military transport aircraft carrying personnel from Europe to the continuing war in the Pacific.
 Bahia was one such ship, stationed northeast of Brazil around 0°N 30°W near the Saint Peter and Saint Paul Archipelago on 4 July 1945.
 Crewmen were conducting anti-aircraft target practice, firing the ship's 20 mm guns at a kite that was being towed behind the ship.
 One of them shot it down, but also accidentally hit the depth charges on the stern; the ship lacked guide rails that would normally prevent the guns from being aimed at the ship.
 The resulting explosion knocked out all power on the ship and sank it in about three minutes.

 The survivors of the blast endured four or five days of no food, high temperatures, and full exposure to the sun on their makeshift rafts.
 The New York Times reported that some were driven mad by these conditions and simply jumped into the water, where they were devoured by sharks.
 From this point on, sources vary greatly.
 According to an article in Time magazine, Bahia's loss was not discovered until 8 July, when 22 survivors were picked up by the freighter Balfe.
 Naval historian Robert Scheina contends that the disaster was revealed when Rio Grande do Sul arrived on station four days after the sinking to take Bahia's place and could not find it.

-Sources also disagree on the number rescued and final death toll.
+Sources also vary slightly on the number rescued and final death toll.
 The official history of the ship gives 36 rescued and 336 dead, and the Navios de Guerra Brasileiros gives 36 and 339.
 Contemporaneous news articles also published varying numbers; The Evening Independent stated that the ship carried 383 men, though it did not give any more information.
 The New York Times gave figures of 28 saved and 347 lost, while the St. Petersburg Times gave 32 and 395.
 Sources do agree that four American sound technicians were killed.